 Hiking is along the beach, dirt roads, or unmaintained paths created by island animals.
-These roads and paths are rugged and mountainous with no signs.
+These roads and paths are rugged and mountainous with limited signage.
 All distances that follow are approximate and measured from the pier, unless stated.
-Please refer to topographical maps for more accurate mileage and to help with the following descriptions.
-It is recommended that all backpackers purchase topographic maps (USGS 7.5 minute maps or the Trails Illustrated map of all the islands) and kayakers purchase nautical charts before departing on their journey.
+Please refer to topographical maps for more accurate mileage and to help with the following descriptions. in addition to the map referenced above, it's recommended that all backpackers purchase topographic maps (USGS 7.5 minute maps or the Trails Illustrated map of all the islands) and kayakers purchase nautical charts before departing on their journey.

 If hiking beyond East Point to Ford Point, it is recommended that you follow the ridge line or road until you reach the northeast ridge of San Augustine Canyon.
 Follow this ridge down to the mouth of the canyon.
 Hiking along the beach from East Point to Ford Point is impossible due to sections of vertical cliffs that drop directly into the ocean.
 However, kayakers can access beaches throughout this area.
 Once hikers reach Ford Point, they may follow the low terrace or higher ridge (both eventually run into a coastal road) down to the Johnsons Lee area.
 Refer to topographical maps for more details.

-Direct access to beaches between Johnsons Lee and Ford Point (including La Jolla Vieja) is also possible via the Main/Soledad or South/Wreck roads.
-Both of these routes are long hikes (see mileage chart to the right) with a considerable amount of climbing and, once again, like all hiking or kayaking on the island, is recommended only for the experienced, well-conditioned traveler.
+Direct access to beaches between Johnsons Lee and Ford Point (including La Jolla Vieja) is also possible via the Main (Soledad) or South (Wreck) roads.
+Both of these routes are long hikes (see mileage chart to the right) with a considerable amount of elevation gain and, once again, like all hiking or kayaking on the island, is recommended only for the experienced, well-conditioned traveler.

 Hiking Distances (from pier unless noted; in miles)